taleisa/Immutable-Ticketing/README.md

  - after launching ganache a list of accounts will be displayed(Refer to the following link for the  next 3 steps: https://www.geeksforgeeks.org/how-to-set-up-ganche-with-metamask/ excluding Steps to Deploy the Smart Contract and all that comes after )
  - click the key icon and copy the private key
  - click on metamask extension and add the ganache blockchain you just launched as a network new RPC URL: HTTP://127.0.0.1:7545, with the chain id as 1337.
 If the address and port number are different on ganache change them to the previous example
- - add minimum two accounts in the metamask extension by using private keys from the ganache blockchain(One for the user and one for the eventhost)
+ - add minimum three accounts in the metamask extension by using private keys from the ganache blockchain(One for the user , one for the eventhost and one for the GEA)
  - Find the manage.py file
  - run python manage.py makemigrations
  - run python manage.py migrate